weed populations

 Using Micro Herbicide

-... /A. Experience has shown that using micro rates will require three to five applications, depending on weed populations and emergence patterns.
-It is recommended that the herbicides be applied broadcast instead of in a ... the weeds are in the cotyledon to 2 true leaf stage.
+... five applications, depending on weed populations and emergence patterns.
+It is recommended that the herbicides be applied broadcast instead of in a band when using micro herbicide rates.
+Weed control with banded applications ... are in the cotyledon to 2 true leaf stage.
 Waiting longer can result in poor weed control with these below-label rates.
-All subsequent applications should be made at 5 to 7 ...
+All subsequent applications should be made at 5 to ...

 www.uidaho.edu